tinyblockchain/420-farm-token/README.md

 Grow digital farms, earn rewards by staking tokens, earn max rewards by harvest NFY by staking LP from UniSwap-v2.

-During the Germination periods, only 420,000 Tokens will be available for purchase.
+During each Germination period, only 420,000 Tokens will be available for purchase.
+A typical Germination period can last up to 2-3 days.
 We will have 10 consecutive Germination periods for a total supply of 4,200,000 Tokens.
-A typical Germination period can last up to 2-3 days.
 Your Tokens will be placed into a pool available for claiming after the last and final Germination period.
-Connect with MetaMask to purchase new Tokens with ETH, sign to accpet purchase and placement of Tokens until entire Germination ends.
+Connect with MetaMask to purchase new Tokens with ETH, sign to accpet purchase and to place Tokens in pots until final Germination ends.

 There is a minimum ETH required to complete the entire Germination process and for a sprout to emerge.
 All ETH will be available for claiming (minus network fees) in case of improper Germination.